US STOCKS-Wall Street ends stronger after volatile session

 Concerns about China's economy and its sliding stock market have weighed recently on an already ravaged global commodity sector, with prices of copper, coal, natural gas and iron ore falling towards their 2015 lows.

-Euro zone leaders held an emergency meeting in Brussels on Tuesday and plan another on Sunday to approve a plan to aid Greece if creditor institutions are satisfied in the meantime with a Greek loan application and reform commitments.
+Euro zone leaders held an emergency meeting in Brussels on Tuesday and could hold another summit on Sunday to approve a plan to aid Greece if creditor institutions are satisfied with a Greek loan application and reform plan, two senior EU sources said.

-German Chancellor Angela Merkel said she expected a formal loan request from Athens on Wednesday and more detail on how Greece would cooperate to make its economy more competitive on Thursday, in order to seek the approval of the German parliament to start negotiations.
+Greece is expected to submit a formal request for a medium-term assistance program from the European Stability Mechanism rescue fund within hours and euro zone finance ministers have said they will hold a conference call on Wednesday morning to consider that request.

 The Dow Jones industrial average rose 93.33 points, or 0.53 percent, to end at 17,776.91.
 The S&P 500 gained 12.58 points, or 0.61 percent, to 2,081.34 after briefly falling below its 200-day moving average.
 The Nasdaq Composite added 5.52 points, or 0.11 percent, to 4,997.46.